+So instead, I just turn it into a simple Peanut Butter Yogurt Dip.
 This dip is just four ingredients and you can whip up a batch in a few minutes.
 It stores great in the fridge so I’d recommend just dipping the pretzels as you need them!
-I sort of had this ‘Nack in mind for kids, but to be honest, I also loved the salty and sweet combo!
+(Hint: Also great for a post-bed-time snack for the adults!)

 Basically every ingredient in this dip is in the title.
 Start with a ripe banana and some creamy peanut butter and mash that together with a fork.

 Then add the yogurt and blend it until smooth with a hand mixer.
 It’ll be a little thick at this point and adding some powdered sugar to the mix helps make it more of a dip and gives it a little sweetness to counter the tangy yogurt.
 You can use anywhere from 1/2 cup to 1 cup of powdered sugar.
 More than that and it almost turns into a frosting.

 Different ways to use this peanut butter yogurt dip

 Ideally, I wanted this to kind of stick to the pretzels.
 It coats the pretzels really nicely and sticks to them perfectly.

 My first thought was maybe I could bake the pretzels at a really low temp and dry out the coating.
 I put them in a low oven for 2 hours and it sort of worked.
 The pretzels lost the great color and texture contrast and it’s also silly, in my opinion, to turn on the oven for hours to make a snack.

 This totally worked with one caveat.
 You have to keep them frozen.
 As soon as you take them out they start to melt and you’ll quickly end up with a mess on your hands.
 I did really like them cold though, especially on a hot summer day!
 If you want to freeze them, do so in an even layer on a baking sheet and then you can store them in a bag and pull out just a few at a time to snack on.